modenaxe/awesome-biomechanics/README.md

 :floppy_disk: [source](https://github.com/mikedh/trimesh)

-### Resources for Building Biomechanical Models from Medical Images
+### Resources for Building Biomechanical Models from Medical Images :woman_technologist:

 * **mri2psm** by Manish Sreenivasa (2016).
 Open-source toolchain to create patient-specific models from MRI images.
 :page_facing_up: [paper](https://doi.org/10.1016/j.jbiomech.2016.05.001) (_MRI2PSM, an open-source toolchain to create patient-specific rigid body models from MRI images._ is cited in the paper, but not retrievable). |